 \subsubsection{Flow and jump sets (\textit{move-to-target} mode)}

-When the robot operating in the \textit{move-to-target} mode, enters in the \textit{landing} region $\mathcal{R}_l$ \eqref{landing_region}, it should switch to the \textit{obstacle-avoidance} mode to avoid collision.
-Hence, the jump set of the \textit{move-to-target} mode for the state $\mathbf{x}$ is defined as
+When the robot, in the \textit{move-to-target} mode, enters the $\gamma$-neighborhood of an obstacle obstructing its straight path to the target location, the control input switches to the \textit{obstacle-avoidance} mode.
+Hence, the jump set $\mathcal{J}_0$ of the \textit{move-to-target} mode is defined as